 'The Chi' star arrested for drugs, weapons in Mississippi

-Jason Mitchell, who portrays Brandon on the cable series, was arrested Wednesday during a traffic stop in Gulfport, Harrison County Sheriff Troy Peterson said in a news release.
+Jason Mitchell, who portrayed Brandon Johnson on the cable series' first two seasons, was arrested Wednesday during a traffic stop in Gulfport, Harrison County Sheriff Troy Peterson said in a news release.
 Mitchell was released later Wednesday after posting a $150,000 surety bond.

 Deputies searched Mitchell's SUV and found about 2 pounds (0.9 kilograms) of marijuana wrapped in separate packages along with a bag of 1,300 dosage units of Ecstasy, Peterson said.
 Deputies also found an AK-47 firearm and a Glock 9mm pistol with extended magazines, he said.